How do you have fun in your family?

 Join the world of geocaching and explore this outdoor hunting adventure.
 Use the geocaching app or a GPS device to navigate over 3 million geocaches in 190 countries.
 This is a great hobby for families with children to explore the area around them.

 Kayaking is a great hobby if you have a lake or body of water nearby.
 Paddle in a group with your family.
 Look for a tandem kayak for two, or even a three-kayak for more paddlers.
-Many lakes also have kayaks available to rent for the day.
+Many lakes also have kayaks to rent for the day.

 Family Park Fun